 What Does It Mean for You?

-The new guidelines have the potential to streamline your entire sales process from lead to appointment, to presentation, to enrollment.
+The current guidelines have the potential to streamline your entire sales process from lead to appointment, to presentation, to enrollment.

 In the past, you had to delay meeting with a client interested in hearing about their health plan options until at least 48 hours after he or she signed the SOA.
 Now, that same client can request an appointment with you through a Scope, meet with you, and enroll in a health plan on the same day.